 Have you considered Enlightium Academy’s homeschool program for your child?

-At Enlightium Academy, we teach students self-discipline, time management, and the ability to take charge of education through our accountability system, as these skills translate well into the habits needed to succeed in college.
+At Enlightium Academy, we teach students self-discipline, time management, and the ability to take charge of their own education through our accountability system, as these skills translate well into the habits needed to succeed in college.
 A recent study reported that students who were homeschooled for one year or less scored, on average, in the 59th percentile, and students who were homeschooled for two or more years scored, on average, soared to between the 86th and 92nd percentile in academic achievement.
 This is consistent with how students at Enlightium become successful independent learners over time where they are prepared for college, career, and beyond.

-Today, the online homeschool continues to grow beyond ten percent of the total K-12 student population and recently nearly everyone has been exposed to online learning in one way or another with about half the population willing to homeschool as circumstances allow.
-Additionally, colleges have grown increasingly digital.
+Today, the online homeschool continues to grow beyond ten percent of the total K-12 student population and recently nearly everyone has been exposed to online learning in one way or another with about half the population willing to homeschool as circumstances allow.3 Additionally, colleges have grown increasingly digital.
 What began more than a decade ago, as an often ridiculed option for higher education, has become a mainstay of many college campuses—online distance learning.
-Therefore, a solid online Christian homeschooling uniquely positions students to excel in the fast-paced and be better prepared for college.
+Therefore, a solid online Christian homeschooling program uniquely positions students to excel in the fast-paced world and be better prepared for college.